 Medium: Woodcut (this appears to be a later impression)

 Dimensions: Sheet: 14 3/16 × 9 13/16 in.
 (36 × 24.9 cm)

 Accession Number: 25.2.9

-Among Jupiter's many loves was the boy Ganymede, whom the great god, in the guise of an eagle, carried up to Olympus to serve as his cupbearer.
-Palumba's woodcut follows Virgil's description (Aeneid 5.25057) of a cloak embroidered with a depiction of the Trojan prince's abduction while hunting on Mount Ida.
-As the beautiful youth is born aloft in the eagle's talons, his guardians stretch their hands vainly to Heaven, and the barking of his dogs rises, as Virgil writes, to the skies.
+Among Jupiter's many loves was the boy Ganymede, whom the god, in the guise of an eagle, carried off to Olympus to serve as his cupbearer.
+Palumba's woodcut follows Virgil's description (Aeneid 5.250–57) of a cloak embroidered with a depiction of the Trojan prince's abduction while hunting on Mount Ida.
+As Virgil writes, as the beautiful youth is born aloft in the eagle's talons, his guardians stretch their hands in vain to Heaven and the barking of his dogs rises to the skies.